Join Breakthrough 2025—the top mental health conference for HR and benefits leaders!

 • Being straightforward and respectful when interacting with each other

-Part of building company culture is taking a close look at corporate culture examples like these and choosing the values that resonate with your leadership and your people.
+Part of building work culture is taking a close look at corporate culture examples like these and choosing the values that resonate with your leadership and your people.

-Take a deeper look at the four main types of company culture.
+Take a deeper look at the four main types of work culture.

 Read the blog

-Culture develops whether you consciously create it or not, but leading organizations thoughtfully architect the process of creating company culture.
-While employees can play a role in building company culture by communicating their needs and practicing healthy self-care, employers define company culture and have control over most of the factors that influence it.
+Culture develops whether you consciously create it or not, but leading organizations thoughtfully architect the process of creating work culture.
+While employees can play a role in building company culture by communicating their needs and practicing healthy self-care, employers define work culture and have control over most of the factors that influence it.
 Here are a few tips on how to build company culture:

 Establish clear company values